-Article 705.1 of the National Electrical Code is amended and supplemented by the addition of the following paragraph following the first paragraph.
+Article 705.1 of the National Electrical Code is amended and supplemented by the addition of the following paragraph following the first paragraph to read as follows.

 705.1 For utility interactive systems, any person making interconnections between a power production source and the utility distribution network must consult the serving utility and is required to meet all additional utility standards.